matttgregg/advent21/README.md

 There's one particular gotcha to watch out for.
 Although I didn't account for it initially, I _suspected_ it might come up and visualizations confirmed it.
 As I result this wasn't frustrating.

+### Day 21

+Another fun one.
+The first part is a fairly straightforward _play this game in code_ .
+(Straightforward doesn't mean I don't get caught up in silly off-by-one errors in the modulo arithmetic.
+As always copious checks and debugging statements are your friends.)

+As is often the case for these games there are a reasonable number of hard coded constants.
+I could parameterize *but* without knowing what's going to be useful for the second part, this can be wasted effore. (e.g. I did parameterize die size, but didn't really get any use from it.)

+In the end I didn't re-use any code from the first part in my second part.

+For the second part - just a look at the size of the results should make it clear that you're not going to be simulating every single game.
+So, we fall into:

+* How to paramaterise the 'play a round' step sanely.
+* What state to track to allow us to cache results.
+* Any other observations to squeeze out performance.

+As usual I've gone for aggressive caching while avoiding too much complication.
+I did start fiddling with my own hashing and a straight array to avoid hash lookups, but mistakes meant that I was hitting an unhelpful rust error when allocating my large empty array.
+I may revisit it, but can't imagine it will provide orders of magnitude performance versus the current code.